MDC91/Qubic-Proposal-Bot/README.md

 6. **Perform setup** with `/setup`

 > [!IMPORTANT]
 > The `/setup` command is creating the new topic "Proposals".
 You can rename the topic afterwards.
-The bot uses the main chat as a fallback, if now admin rights are granted.
+The bot uses the main chat as a fallback, if no admin rights are granted.

 ### Telegram Commands